• About

 Because plantain has antifungal properties, and may help with fungal issues like dandruff and athlete’s foot.

-Plantain is just one of many wild medicinal plants you probably have growing in your yard, like creeping charlie, yarrow, and wild violets.
+Plantain is just one of many wild medicinal plants you probably have growing in your yard, like creeping charlie, yarrow, heal all, and wild violets.
 Once you learn about these valuable wild medicinals, you’ll never think of them as unwelcome weeds again!

 If you love learning about medicinal uses for common plants like plantain, check out the many excellent courses you can take through the Herbal Academy, which offers introductory through advanced herbalism courses, as well as numerous courses on specific topics, including foraging, botanical skin care, and lots more.
 Click the link below to check out their offerings!